Can You Cancel a Debt Settlement Contract?

 Consequences of Debt Relief Cancellation

-Once you cancel a debt settlement contract, any negotiations between your debt relief provider and your creditors stop.
+Once you cancel a debt settlement contract, negotiations between your debt relief provider and your creditors stop.
 Creditors will probably contact you about repayment, so prepare for how you'll handle them, including whether you’ll negotiate for yourself instead.

 Can You Just Stop Paying a Debt Relief Company?